morrownr/USB-WiFi/README.md

 - WPA3 does not work
 - no support for interface combinations
 - future Realtek support unknown
+- no source code releases since 2019, and that 2019 version was not a good driver
 - not a good choice for master mode or monitor mode (with the current out-of-kernel driver)
 - uses a lot of current so using a powered hub may be a good idea depending on your setup
 - produces a lot of heat, adapter needs a lot of vent holes